The range will be closing at 6:00PM on Friday, Dec 20th.

 In case of a failure to eject, do the Tap Rack Bang drill, like when dealing with a dud round.

-• Rotate the pistol slightly so the ejection port is angled toward the ground and forcefully rack the slide to eject the spent cartridge and chamber a new round.
+• Rotate the gun slightly so the ejection port faces downward, and rack the slide to eject the casing.

 Proper Gun Cleaning & Lubing to Minimize Firearm Malfunctions

-At this point, you understand how important it is to keep your firearm clean and maintained to prevent the residue buildup, or “crud,” hindering your pistol’s operation.
-The crud in areas like the breech, chamber, or magazine can impact firing and cycling.
-When debris sits on parts like the breech face, feed ramp, or extractor groove, it can prevent proper cartridge chambering and lead to issues like light-firing pin strikes or misfeeds.
+At this point, you understand how important it is to keep your firearm clean and maintained to prevent residue buildup, or “crud,” which can seriously mess with your gun’s performance.
+Crud in areas like the breech, chamber, or magazine can impact firing and cycling.
+If debris builds up on parts like the breech face, feed ramp, or extractor groove, you could face problems like misfeeds or light-firing pin strikes.

 How Often to Clean Your Gun

-The first thing you need to do is establish a routine for cleaning and lubricating your pistol.
+First things first, set up a regular cleaning and lubing routine for your firearm.
 It’s generally advised to clean your gun after each use, especially for rimfire pistols and rifles, which are more prone to residue buildup.
-Carry pistols should be cleaned and inspected about once a month, while hunting firearms should be cleaned at the start and end of the hunting season.
+Carry pistols should be cleaned and inspected about once a month, while hunting firearms should be lubed and cleaned at the start and end of the hunting season.

 How to Clean a Pistol to Avoid Malfunctions